What is Tuberculosis (TB) ?

 How to Diagnose TB Disease ?

-Various types of tests are done to diagnose TB disease. .
+Doctors use various tests to diagnose TB disease.

 Which people can increase the risk of TB disease?